-As a minimum, pastoral staff will all complete CPD module on The National College: Certificate in Understanding Mental Health.
+As a minimum, pastoral staff will all complete CPD module on The National College: Certificate in Understanding Mental Health and attended a mental health first aid course.
 This will assist them in recognising and responding to mental health issues to enable them to keep students safe.

-Regular safeguarding updates to staff include mental health topics Staff can ask mental health lead for information on mental health conditions if they require.
+Regular safeguarding updates to staff include mental health topics

+Staff can ask mental health lead for information on mental health conditions if they require.